Michael Moritz: Personal life

 Moritz lives in San Francisco with his wife, American novelist Harriet Heyman, and their two children.
-He donated to the Lincoln Project, a Republican-led super PAC opposing the re-election of Donald Trump and Republican Senators who supported him.

 In May 2012, Moritz announced that he had been diagnosed with a rare, incurable medical condition and would step back from his day-to-day responsibilities at Sequoia Capital while also being elevated to the position of chairman.

-Philanthropy
+Philanthropy and political involvement

 Moritz is a signatory of The Giving Pledge, committing himself to give away at least 50% of his wealth to charitable causes.

 In June 2008, Moritz and his wife announced a donation of US$50 million to Christ Church, his Oxford college, the largest single donation in the college's history.

 In July 2012, it was announced that Moritz had donated £75m to Oxford University to provide £11,000 scholarships to students from families with an annual income below £16,000.
 The donation is the largest financial donation to an undergraduate university in European history.

-In February 2013 he gave $5 million for Juilliard School's Music Advancement Program.
+In February 2013, he gave $5 million for Juilliard School's Music Advancement Program.

-In September 2013 he and his wife gave $30 million to the University of California, San Francisco (UCSF) to create the UCSF Discovery Fellows Program, the largest endowed programme for PhD students in the history of the University of California; UCSF will raise $30 million in matching funds.
+In September 2013, he and his wife gave $30 million to the University of California, San Francisco (UCSF) to create the UCSF Discovery Fellows Program, the largest endowed programme for PhD students in the history of the University of California; UCSF will raise $30 million in matching funds.

 In February 2016 he and his wife gave $50 million to the University of Chicago (UC), benefiting the Odyssey programme, which supports lower-income students with outstanding potential; UC will raise $50 million in matching funds.

-In October 2016, The Guardian reported that Michael Moritz "donated $49,999 to a divisive ballot measure intended to clear San Francisco’s streets of homeless encampments, according to campaign filings".
+In October 2016, The Guardian reported that Michael Moritz "donated $49,999 to a divisive ballot measure intended to clear San Francisco's streets of homeless encampments, according to campaign filings".
 Moritz later wrote an Op-Ed for the Wall Street Journal opposing a homelessness funding measure.

 In May 2018, Moritz donated $20 million to the American Civil Liberties Union (ACLU), the largest donation the organization has received.

+He donated to the Lincoln Project, a Republican-led super PAC opposing the re-election of Donald Trump and Republican Senators who supported him.
+SFGate notes that he also donated $336 million into various political and social causes in San Francisco over three years.
+These causes include organizations such as SF Parent Action, which, in 2022, advocated for a recall of members of the city's school board, and also TogetherSF Action, which is known for ads critical of San Francisco's drug policies that appeared all over the city in May 2023.

+In 2024 Moritz and TogetherSF backed the mayoral campaign of Mark Farrell.